Steven-Liu-0914/LeaveEaseApi/README.md

 ## 📌 Port Availability Reminder

-Before starting the frontend, ensure the following ports are **not used** by other apps:
+Before starting the backend, ensure the following ports are **not used** by other apps:

 | Port | Usage                         | When                    |
 |------|-------------------------------|-------------------------|